Locals Recommend These 16 Day Trips From Berlin – Estimated reading time: 14 minutes

 Book a hotel in Magdeburg or go on a guided tour:

 Why Poznan?
 First and foremost, for the incredible food scene.
 Eat and drink your heart out at traditional Polish restaurants, hip cafes, and other high-end establishments.
 Experience the pristine old town, enjoy the street art, visit the quirky Croissant Museum, and take in the poignant June 1956 Monument.
 If you’re looking for some gastronomic inspiration, read my recommendations for Poznan Restaurants for Breakfast, Lunch, and Dinner.
 Book yourself a stay at one of the many hotels surrounding the main square (we recommend Brovaria) to be treated to stunning views from your room.
 (275 kilometers from Berlin)

 Book a hotel in Poznan or go on a guided tour:

 12) Quedlinburg, Germany

 Why Quedlinburg?
 The better question is why not Quedlinburg?
-This quaint medieval German town, close to the Harz mountains, is filled with historic half-timbered houses, a massive castle complex, and plenty of cute restaurants and cafés to eat and drink.
+This quaint medieval German town close to the Harz mountains, is filled with historic half-timbered houses, a massive castle complex, and plenty of cute places to eat and drink.
 Wander aimlessly along the cobblestoned streets, observe the local action in the Market Square, and sip local brews at Brauhaus Ludde.
 I visited Quedlinburg in the summer, but can imagine how lovely it must be in winter when Christmas market season’s in full swing.
+(215 kilometers from Berlin)

 13) Rostock, Germany